focalpthk/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Focalpt.
+HK

 I'm glad you are here.
 I plan to talk about ...

+My creation, my insight
+Through my camera.